Qollabor/qollabor-ng-modeller/README.md

 To build the docker image use the following commands:

-1. change into the `qollabor-ide` directory
+1. change into the `qollabor-ng-modeller` directory
 2. run `docker build -t ide .`

 To create/run a container use the following commands: